 We both live, manage, and share every aspect of life and work here on the vineyard property.
 We are the vineyard and property managers, the project planners and coordinators, the winemakers, and the marketing and social media directors.
 We have one faithful employee, Keelan Smith, who volunteered for multiple years before becoming an official and integral part of our team.
-We have also contracted small crews for brief help during pruning, suckering, and harvest.
+We have also contracted small crews and asked for volunteers for brief help during pruning, suckering, and harvest.
 Otherwise, every single aspect of this project is crafted by the two of us.